Turban

+Turbans come in a variety of styles, and the method of wrapping can vary.
+Some turbans are simple and functional, while others are elaborate and serve ceremonial or formal purposes.
+The way a turban is tied can indicate the wearer's social or marital status, religious affiliation, or regional identity.
+Aside from cultural and religious significance, turbans are also practical headwear.
+They provide protection from the sun, dust, and wind.
+In some regions with hot climates, turbans can help keep the head cool.

 History

-The origins of turbans are uncertain.
-Some of the ancient civilizations such as those of Ancient India, Mesopotamia, Sumerian, and Babylonian evidently used turbans.
+The earliest depiction of a turban can be found on a Mesopotamian sculpture dating back to 2350 BCE.
 A style of turban called a phakeolis continued to be worn in that region by soldiers of the Byzantine army in the period 400–600, as well as by Byzantine civilians as depicted in Greek frescoes from the 10th century in the province of Cappadocia in modern Turkey, where it was still worn by their Greek-speaking descendants in the early 20th century.
-The Islamic prophet, Muhammad, who lived 570–632, wore a turban in white, the most holy colour.
-The style of turban he introduced was a cap with a cloth tied around it; this headwear is known as Imamah and was emulated by Muslim kings and scholars throughout history.
-Shiah clergies today wear white turbans unless they are descendants of prophet Muhammad or Sayyid, in which case they wear a black turban.
+The Islamic prophet, Muhammad, who lived 570–632, wore an Imama turban.
+The style of turban he introduced was a cap with a cloth tied around it; this headwear is known as Imama and was emulated by Muslim kings and scholars throughout history.
+Shia clerics today wear white turbans unless they are descendants of Muhammad or sayyid, in which case they wear a black turban.
 Many Muslim men choose to wear green, because it represents paradise, especially among followers of Sufism.
 In parts of North Africa, where blue is common, the shade of a turban can signify the tribe of the wearer.